j0-oj/j0-oj/README.md

 ### 🌱 I’m currently learning ...

-I am currently learning how to build secure PHP web application.
+I am currently learning how to build a secure web application through PHP and Javascript.

 <!--
 **j0-oj/j0-oj** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.